samuelwjlee/blog/README.md

 # Wordful

-Learn new words while having lots of fun!
+Easily add new words to learn!

 ## User Experience

-Currently, word learning apps require users to create virtual cards that contain word and its definition.
-With Wordful, users will be able to just `cmd + v` the word in the clipboard.
+Users are be able to `cmd + v` to add new words in the clipboard

 ## Minimal Viable Product

 - Users can login/signup using OAuth
-- Users can save words in clipboard
+- Users can add words in clipboard
 - Users can view saved words
 - Users can delete saved words